The Lifestyle Causes Impediments In Yoga

 Prajalpa means talkativeness/useless talk.

-• The former president of India Dr. APJ Abdul Kalam has said that “silence is better than meaningless words” A person who has a tendency/habit of talkativeness wastes not only his/her energy and time physically and mentally but others as well.
+• The former president of India, Dr. APJ Abdul Kalam, has said that “silence is better than meaningless words.”
+A person who has a tendency/habit of talkativeness wastes not only his/her energy and time physically and mentally, but also others as well.

-The Yoga practitioner, who is involved in the arena of personal Sadhna, should avoid Prajalpa which makes the seeker mind extroverted, distracted from Sadhna, and therefore caught in lust, anger, attachment, greed, jealousy, fragile ego, and so on.
+The Yoga practitioner, who is involved in the arena of personal Sadhna, should avoid Prajalpa, which makes the seeker’s mind extroverted, distracted from Sadhna, and therefore caught in lust, anger, attachment, greed, jealousy, fragile ego, and so on.

 (4) Niyamagrah

-• He practiced for years and faced all seasons.
-But later on, he analyzed that his daily workout of Sadhna has given negative effects on his limbs, later he stopped regular baths and instead of, he used to take occasional baths In the Holy Ganga.
+• He practised for years and faced all seasons.
+But later on, he analysed that his daily workout of Sadhna had negative effects on his limbs, so he stopped regular baths and instead, he used to take occasional baths in the Holy Ganga.

-One day in his discourse that he questioned his Sadhakas (students and followers) what if sadhna, rules, and regulations become an obstacle?
-He said do not stick with any rules or sadhna which is harmful and creates conflict in progress.
+One day in his discourse, he questioned his Sadhakas (students and followers), what if the sadhna, rules, and regulations become an obstacle?
+He said, Do not stick with any rules or sadhna which is harmful and creates conflict in progress.

-The rules are meant to create a peaceful atmosphere, harmony with others, and progress, if the same rules become a barrier in one’s Sadhna, we should immediately stop and ask the guru for further guidance.
-It can be said that, Niyamas are an encouragement for the individual and as well for society if it is scientific and practical, and sometimes it also lead to impedes, if practiced blindly and in non-scientific ways.
+The rules are meant to create a peaceful atmosphere, harmony with others, and progress.
+If the same rules become a barrier in one’s Sadhna, we should immediately stop and ask the guru for further guidance.
+It can be said that Niyamas are an encouragement for the individual as well as for society if it is scientific and practical, and sometimes they also lead to impediments, if practiced blindly and in non-scientific ways.

 (5) Jansangha